waynodiablo/Oystercard/sequence/apprenticeship/day_one.md

-# Your first day at Makers Academy
+# Your first day at Makers

 If you have any questions, just ask!